CptMundo/Project-1/README.md

 ## Pages

-- **Home:** The landing page featuring a captivating header image with a zoom animation on page load and a short introduction to Eminem's life and career.
+- **Home:** The landing page featuring a captivating header image with a zoom animation on page load and a short introduction to Eminem's life and career.-
 - **Biography:** This page provides an in-depth look at Eminem's life, his struggles, and his immense impact on hip-hop culture.
 - **Discography:** Explore Eminem's extensive discography, including his albums, singles, and collaborations.
 The Discography page features embedded videos from YouTube for all full albums.
 - **Diss's:** Discover Eminem's legendary diss tracks and the stories behind some of his most iconic feuds.